Duke Wilhelm in Bavaria: Duke in Bavaria

+As his elder brother Charles John Louis, Count of Palatine-Gelnhausen died unmarried and without issue, on 31 March 1789, Wilhelm succeeded him as head of the Gelnhausen branch of the House of Wittelsbach.

 On 16 February 1799, the head of the House of Wittelsbach Charles Theodore, Elector of Bavaria died.
 At the time there were two surviving branches of the Wittelsbach family: Zweibrücken (headed by Duke Maximilian Joseph) and Birkenfeld (headed by Count Palatine Wilhelm).
 Maximilian Joseph inherited Charles Theodor's title of Elector of Bavaria, while Wilhelm was compensated with the title of Duke in Bavaria.
 The form Duke in Bavaria was selected because in 1506 primogeniture had been established in the House of Wittelsbach resulting in there being only one Duke of Bavaria at any given time.

 Death

-Wilhelm was interred at the family burial crypt of the Dukes in Bavaria at Tegernsee Abbey.
+Duke Wilhelm died on 8 January 1837 in Landshut or Bamberg in the Kingdom of Bavaria.
+He was interred at the family burial crypt of the Dukes in Bavaria at Tegernsee Abbey.